Kerseee/urlshortener/readme.md

 A valid request must contain a valid http or https url and an after-now expire time in valid JSON format.
 It should meet these constraints:
 - Has exactly one "url" key and its value is a single string having prefix "http://" or "https://".
 - Has exactly one "expireAt" key and it has a single JSON-formatted time value.
-- Value of "expireAt" should not before now.
+- Value of "expireAt" should not be before now.
 - A request body should contain exactly one JSON object.

 If one of the constraint is violated, the client will recieve a response like: